prasannjeet/note-nirvana/terraform/README.md

 	```

 3. Set environment variables for your Terraform configuration.
 Make sure to replace `<pssword>`, etc. with your actual password, etc:
+	Just run the following commands in your terminal.

 	```
 	export TF_VAR_user_name="<username>"